 This chapter examines the evidence from courts data of the effect of court reforms in recent years.

-The total number of civil cases initiated in the courts increased in 2021-22, up 23% on the total for 2020-21.
-There were increases in all case types from the previous year except damages which fell marginally.
-The highest increases were seen in repossessions (up 1,204%) and evictions (up 200%).
-The increase in repossessions follows a large Covid-related fall in 2020-21 to a record low.
-The increase in initiations in 2021-22 brings numbers closer to pre-pandemic levels but still 46% lower than 2019-20.
-Evictions too are still substantially lower than pre-pandemic levels (84% down on 2019-20).
-Personal injury (up 12%) and family (up by 17%) recorded the lowest increases.
-Damages saw a 4% decrease from 2020-21 (see section 3.2 for more information).

-The number of initiated cases at the sheriff courts were stable at around 72,000 for the first four years since 2012-13, reaching a peak of 75,600 in 2017-18 then fluctuated in recent years (the figure excludes summary applications which are however included in Figure 1 repossessions) (Table 1 & Figure 3).
+The total number of civil cases initiated in the courts increased in 2022-23 (53,866 to 60,943), up 13% on the total for 2021-22.
+There were increases in all case types from the previous year except family which fell by 7%.
+The highest increases were seen in evictions (up 128%) and damages (up 28%).
+The increase in evictions follows a large Covid-related fall in 2020-21 to a record low.
+The increase in eviction initiations in 2022-23 is moving towards the levels observed pre-pandemic but is still 63% lower than 2019-20.
+Damages too are still substantially lower than pre-pandemic levels (56% down on 2019-20).
+Personal injury (up 12%) and repossession (up by 14%) recorded the lowest increases between 2021-22 and 2022-23 (see section 3.2 for more information).
+The number of initiated cases at the sheriff courts were stable at around 72,000 for the first three years since 2013-14, reaching a peak of 75,600 in 2017-18 then fluctuated in recent years (the figure excludes summary applications which are however included in Figure 1 repossessions) (Table 1 & Figure 3).
 Cases in the Court of Session saw a more fluctuating trend.
 In the following sections we examine these trends further in the context of the reforms of civil courts proceedings discussed in Court reforms.
 Figure 3: Cases transferred to Sheriff Personal Injury Court and simple procedure